Complete spectrum of the Robin eigenvalue problem on the ball: Introduction

 The PPW conjecture has been included in problem lists of Yau \cite[problem 77]{Yau}.
-Yau commented that the truth of the conjecture means that one can determine whether a drum is circular or not by knowing its first two tones.
-The constant $3$ has been improved by several mathematicians.
-Specially, Brands \cite{Brands} obtained $2.686$; then de Vries \cite{Vries} obtained $2.658$; and finally, Chiti \cite{Chiti} obtained $2.586$.
-For any dimension, this conjecture can be stated that
+Yau commented that the truth of the conjecture means that the shape of a drum (whether it is circular or not) can be determined from its first two tones.
+The upper bound of $3$ has been progressively improved by several mathematicians.
+Specifically, Brands \cite{Brands} obtained $2.686$, de Vries \cite{Vries} improved it to $2.658$, and Chiti \cite{Chiti} further refined it to $2.586$.
+For any dimension, the conjecture can be stated that

 This PPW conjecture was proved by Ashbaugh and Benguria \cite{AshbaughBenguria91, AshbaughBenguria92, AshbaughBenguria92CMP}.